 The Northern Kentucky University Center for Environmental Restoration (CER), in partnership with NKU Research Foundation, operates the Northern Kentucky Stream and Wetland Restoration Program (NKSWRP), an in-lieu-fee program providing compensatory mitigation for the loss of stream and wetland resources due to land development in northern Kentucky.
-The program was established in 1999, and operates under an Agreement with the Louisville District of the U.S. Army Corps of Engineers (Corps).
+The program was established in 1999, and operates under an Agreementwith the Louisville District of the U.S. Army Corps of Engineers (Corps).
 The program is informally known as the NKU Stream Restoration Program.

-Funding for the program is generated from the sale of mitigation credits to entities that impact (fill) streams or wetlands for land development under permit from the Corps.
+The NKSWRP is fully funded from the sale of mitigation credits to entities that impact (fill) streams or wetlands for land development under permit from the Corps.
 NKSWRP receives in-lieu-fee (ILF) payments from permittees, and the CER uses these funds to operate the program and implement mitigation projects.
-The CER identifies stream and wetland restoration and preservation opportunities, then undertakes projects to protect, enhance, restore, and monitor projects.
-Project sites, plans, and compliance reports are subject to approval by the Corps, in consultation with the Interagency Review Team (IRT).
-To date the CER has completed more than $26 million worth of environmental restoration at 30 project sites in northern Kentucky.
+The CER identifies stream and

 The CER and NKSWRP are fully funded by mitigation credit sales, receiving no financial support from NKU or any outside source.